 "Mint" Green Merelani Grossular

 Leuco simply means colorless.
 All Leuco Garnets in our study originated in Tanzania.
 In most cases, Leuco Grossulars show some remnant of color, either a faint green tint likely due entirely to vanadium/chromium, or a faint orange or yellow tint due to manganese (Mn2+).
 The iron (Fe3+) content is cryptic, producing no visible color.
-Some Leucos appear completely colorless, and can be up to 99% pure Grossular in composition.
-Completely colorless Garnets are weakly magnetic due to the low level of cryptic iron.
+Some Leucos appear completely colorless, and can be up to 99% pure Grossular.
+Completely colorless Garnets still show weak magnetic attraction due to a low level of cryptic iron.

 The three Leuco Garnets pictured below contain manganese and vanadium/chromium in such low concentrations that little or no color is apparent.
 Yet these gems contain enough chromium (from mixing with Uvarovite) and manganese (from Spessartine) to fluoresce orangey pink under UV light.
 Most of the Leuco gems tested in our study - whether colorless, faint green or faint orange/yellow - show strong fluorescence under longwave UV light.
 Fluorescence in Leuco Garnets with faint orange daylight color is primarily due to manganese, while fluorescence in gems with a faint green daylight color is primarily due to chromium.